UNEARTHING THE PAST SINCE 1900

 Lonnie Reid, 2024 Fieldwork Scholarship Recipient.

-My name is Lonnie Reid and thanks to ASOR’s scholarship, I had the opportunity to go to Kurdish Iraq as a part of the Rural Landscapes of Iron Age Mesopotamia Project (RLIIM), run by Dr. Petra Creamer.
+My name is Lonnie Reid and thanks to ASOR’s scholarship, I had the opportunity to go to the Kurdistan Region of Iraq as a part of the Rural Landscapes of Iron Age Mesopotamia Project (RLIIM), run by Dr. Petra Creamer.
 For my report, instead focusing just on a specific trench, as we had multiple open this season, I will talk mainly about our main survey method, magnetometry.

 But before we jump in, Qach Rresh is a Neo-Assyrian site in the Erbil plain that appears to be a transition center for goods going in and out of the major nearby city.
 Due to this, there are items of everyday transport on site such as pottery and arrowheads, and some things that you wouldn’t see everyday, but that’s a topic for another time.